joaovff/Landing-Page-Shopify/README.md

-# Shopify Theme — Landing Page Assessment
+# Shopify Theme: Landing Page Assessment

 A metafield-driven Shopify landing page built with Liquid sections, responsive on desktop and mobile.